mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/override-scope.md

 ---
 title: OverrideScope enum
-description: Indicates the scope of the override option.
+description: "Indicates the scope of the override option. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Indicates the scope of the override option.